oysttyer/oysttyer/README.markdown

 3. I could at least start by making small changes like making `ssl=1` the default...

 ...but in the process of compiling this repository I noticed that TTYtter had indeed been updated as recently as 14-Jan-2014 (making `ssl=1` the default; and a few [other small changes](https://gist.github.com/atomicules/8699347/revisions)) it's just that the version number was not changed from the 27-December-2012 2.1.0 release.
 However, since it took a bit of effort getting this into Git I'm still going ahead with the mirror.
 If development does pick up I can at least keep the mirror up to date easily and perhaps I can focus on point 2.

+##Status 2015-06-11

+I still use TTYtter everyday, but I am a user not a developer.
+I am interested in maintaining, but I'm only going to really start trying to fix things when it breaks for me because I have about zero free time.
+I may occasionally add issues, but they are more like todos/reminders for me for sometime in the future.